Ultreia y Suseia is a family Travel Agency specialized in the organization of pilgrimages on the Camino de Santiago in Portugal and Spain.

-Yolanda’s career spans nearly 15 years of experience in tourism and human resources, training with Disney Paris, the hotel industry and the HR director of a family business.
-Rui worked in the Banking industry for 15 years when he discovered the restorative nature of the Camino for the first time.
-He took a bold leap, leaving the corporate world behind for a deeper connection to nature and the human experience.
+Yolanda’s career spans nearly 15 years of experience in tourism and human resources, training with Disney Paris and the hotel industry.
+I’ve worked in the Banking industry for 15 years but, in 2012, left it for a deeper connection to nature and the human experience.

 After three years of extensive research and countless kilometers walking and providing guided tours on the Camino de Santiago, we want to share this wonder of humanity with those who, like us, cherish the quality of this natural heritage, its historical and cultural significance, and the famous hospitality and fine dining of Spain and Portugal.
 Those who choose to walk a Camino de Santiago will find time for reflection, to give thanks, to meet others and to learn about the rich history and culture of the Camino.
 New perspectives and clarity have a chance to blossom when you are freed from your familiar surroundings.

 Our mission is to keep this ancient paths and historical culture alive for future generations.